jasonppy/jasonppy.github.io/_pages/about.md

 title: "Hello Friends"
 ---

 I'm Puyuan Peng (though I usually go by Jason).
 I'm a first year PhD student in computer science at UT Austin.
-I'm very fortunate to be advised by [David Harwath](https://www.cs.utexas.edu/~harwath/) and I'm with the [Speech, Audio, and Language Technologies (SALT) Lab](http://saltlab.cs.utexas.edu/).
-Because coming to Austin, I did my master's in statistics at the University of Chicago, where I spent a wonderful summer working with [Karen Livescu](https://home.ttic.edu/~klivescu/) and [Herman Kamper](https://www.kamperh.com/).
+I'm very fortunate to have [David Harwath](https://www.cs.utexas.edu/~harwath/) as my advisor and I'm with the [Speech, Audio, and Language Technologies (SALT) Lab](http://saltlab.cs.utexas.edu/).
+Before coming to Austin, I did my master's in statistics at the University of Chicago, where I spent a wonderful summer working with [Karen Livescu](https://home.ttic.edu/~klivescu/) and [Herman Kamper](https://www.kamperh.com/).

 ### Papers